 San Diego Action Research Association (SDARA)

 The San Diego Action Research Association (SDARA) was formed following the 2010 USD Action Research Conference.
 SDARA serves as a support team of USD faculty, alumni, and current graduate students interested in bringing awareness of action research to the local community and working to strengthen their knowledge and skills as action researchers.
 SDARA will reach out to teachers, counselors, and administrators in local schools and will help facilitate professional development through action research workshops and trainings.
 SDARA meets monthly to collaborate on current projects, to offer encouragement and support, and to discuss new and upcoming ideas.
-You can follow the work of SDARA by checking the current experiments page here in the SOLES AR web pages.
 If you have questions, would like to learn more about SDARA, or would like to get involved, please feel free to contact Dr. Nori Inoue or Dr. Lonnie Rowell.